 Specialist Automotive Finance

 Specialist Automotive Finance (SAF) was introduced by the Finance & Leasing Association (FLA) in 2007 to boost professionalism in dealerships and increase consumer confidence in car finance.
-A SAF sticker in the window means that you’ve chosen a dealership which puts its staff through the annual SAF test to keep their technical knowledge of motor finance up to date.
-Almost 25% of UK showrooms are SAF Approved.
+A SAF Approved sticker or certificate in the window means that you’ve chosen a dealership which puts its staff through the annual SAF Expert competence test to keep their technical knowledge of motor finance up to date.
+Over 2,500 UK showrooms are SAF Approved.
 Check out where your nearest one is located here.